nakardo/ATableView/README.md

 }
 ```

+## Extra stuff

+### UILabel

+ATableView uses [Roboto](http://developer.android.com/design/style/typography.html) font, which make labels look-alike in iOS and it's rendered great by Android.
+Roboto font is available from ICS and above, so it should be included on your project `/assets` folder.

+Both **Roboto-Regular.ttf** and **Roboto-Bold.ttf** are included on the demo project.

 ## Roadmap

-* Support for custom cells.
 * Support for UITableViewCell accessoryType (UITableViewCell built in styles and custom).
-* Support for UITableViewCell imageView.
 * Ability to define titles per section (Plain & Grouped).
+* Add UITableViewCellSeparatorStyleSingleLineEtched table style.
 * Better examples app bundled.
 * More.

 ## License

-Copyright 2012 Diego Acosta - Contact me at diegonake[@Email from Google].com
+Copyright 2012 Diego Acosta - Contact me at diegonake@gmail.com / @nakardo

 Released under the [Beerware](http://en.wikipedia.org/wiki/Beerware) license. ...And just in case under the [Apache 2.0.](http://www.apache.org/licenses/LICENSE-2.0.html) license as well.

+Roboto font by Google Android - Licensed under the Apache License.